How child abuse affects adult survivors

 Shame is a major barrier to survivors seeking help.
 This is often exacerbated if their appeals for help or disclosure about their abuse as children were ignored or dismissed by family or professionals.
 Knowing that effective treatment is available is important.

 Counselling is a useful starting point and can help survivors by providing a safe environment to develop a trusting therapeutic relationship.
-It is often the first experience survivors have of being truly understood in a way that others who haven’t been abused are unable to manage.
-They are heard and believed and experience empathy rather than judgment.
+It is often the first experience that survivors have of being truly understood in a way that others who haven’t been abused are unable to manage.
+They are heard and believed and experience empathy rather than judgement.

-Cognitive Behavioural Therapy (CBT) is a fast growing and widely recognised treatment used to help people deal with a variety of psychological difficulties.
+Cognitive behavioural therapy (CBT) is a fast growing and widely recognised treatment used to help people deal with a variety of psychological difficulties.
 The evaluation of CBT has shown a 50% success rate in treating anxiety and depression – significantly higher than other talking therapies – and studies have also shown that it can be more effective than medication alone when treating such disorders.

 CBT is a structured, action-oriented and problem solving approach which helps people to manage their thoughts, behaviour and mood more effectively.
-In general patients will meet with their therapist on a weekly basis for a period of roughly 6-20 sessions which will follow a structured process including the completion of homework and behavioural experiments.
+In general, patients will meet with their therapist on a weekly basis for a period of roughly 6-20 sessions which will follow a structured process including the completion of homework and behavioural experiments.
 CBT has been modified to offer specific help to those suffering from PTSD.
 It can help survivors process their traumatic experiences in ways that reduce their impact in the present.

 Childhood trauma often leads to re-experiencing of painful memories which are difficult to ignore.
-Eye-Movement Desensitisation and Reprocessing (EMDR) is a psychological intervention which has been developed to process painful memories.
+Eye movement desensitisation and re-processing (EMDR) is a psychological intervention which has been developed to process painful memories.
 Sessions are sometimes longer than CBT for PTSD, but treatment can be completed in fewer sessions for some cases.
 Those more severely affected by PTSD may benefit from psychiatric treatment with medication, usually antidepressants.